Firth of Thames Fault: Geology

 form to the west the Hunua Range and its southern continuation, the Hapuakohe Range, with summit heights of up to 700 m.

 Upper Tertiary eruptive rocks, the Kiwitahi Volcanics, are also present on the western side as isolated extrusive bodies which line the western boundary of the Hauraki depression.
-The possibility that it is a rift edge fault for only part of its length and intra-rift for others arises as it was long ago noted that the Waikato River exits the Taupo Rift in a garben that could align with a wider Hauraki Rift at its southern end than the southern aspects of the fault line predicts.
+The possibility that it is a rift edge fault for only part of its length and intra-rift for others arises as it was long ago noted that the Waikato River exits the Taupō Rift in a garben that could align with a wider Hauraki Rift at its southern end than the southern aspects of the fault line predicts.